 Mindful of these goals, Albion College's dual-degree program in engineering fully prepares students for success in this dynamic and challenging profession.

 Two degrees, countless possibilities

 Engineering students typically spend three years at Albion and develop a strong background in science and mathematics, gaining this knowledge in a liberal arts-focused environment.
 They then transfer to an engineering school, typically at a larger university, and usually complete an additional two years of study.
 (Albion has special arrangements with Columbia University and the University of Michigan.)
 In the end, students graduate with two degrees: a B.A. from Albion (in physics, chemistry, or mathematics, for example), and a B.S. degree in engineering from the transfer school.

 From their first year at Albion, students will discover many pathways to a productive and successful engineering career.
-Erica Earl, '14, plans to pursue chemical engineering after conducting research at NASA with physics professor Nicolle Zellner and chemistry professor Vanessa McCaffrey.
-"Doing research helped me want to solve problems, which is what engineering is about," Earl says.
+Stephanie Norwood, '18, plans to pursue chemical engineering, allowing her to combine her interest in both chemistry and math.
+Norwood appreciates the 3+2 Pre-Engineering program because of the diversity it offers.
+"I'm able to begin my courses in engineering, but I can also broaden my horizons with other courses and through the people I meet.
+I'm not secluded with just science and math students," Norwood said.
 Chuck Coutteau, '16, is drawn to civil engineering and is also pursuing policy as a member of Albion's Ford Institute.
 "My dream job is to be a liaison between legislators and engineers," he says.